szapp/Mangoleaf/README.md

   <img alt="Mangoleaf" src="images/black_logo_transparent_background.png">
 </picture>

+Welcome to MANGOLEAF, your ultimate guide to discovering the best books and manga tailored to your tastes.
+Whether you're a seasoned reader or just starting, MANGOLEAF provides personalized recommendations to help you find your next favorite read.

-Personal recommendations for books and mangas implemented using collaborative filtering based recommender systems
+Personal recommendations for books and mangas implemented using collaborative filtering based recommender systems (popularity, user-based & item-based).

 ---